Qualifications Explained

 School & College Qualifications

-Many of you will be exploring your options post-GCSE and will be looking at studying for A-Levels, BTEC, Diploma or NVQ.
+Many of you will be exploring your options post-GCSE and will be looking at studying T Levels, a BTEC, Diploma or NVQ.
 These qualifications will give you good knowledge and understanding of a subject and in some cases, will be linked to specific job roles.

 They offer practical and theory-based learning while preparing you for Higher Education.